 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 Julia Child said it best when she made the point that a party without a cake is just a meeting.
 My takeaway from that is you never need a reason or an excuse to have a cake.
-I think we sometimes worry that a homemade cake will not be perfect, won’t look as professional as a bakery, and will be less delicious than one that was purchased.
+I think we sometimes worry that a homemade cake will not be perfect, won’t look as professional as a bakery’s, and will be less delicious than one that was purchased.

 I think that’s the point!
-I want it to look homemade and I want it to show the love, care, and work that went into it.
+I want it to look homemade, and I want it to show the love, care, and work that went into it.
 The best part is that cake doesn’t have to be difficult.
 In fact, growing up, it was one of the first things I baked on my own.
-Follow this recipe and you will have a perfectly delicious carrot cake!
+Follow this recipe, and you will have a perfectly delicious carrot cake!

 What is carrot cake?

 The beginnings of carrot cake have a lot of folklore and differing opinions, but I like the stories that think it was born from a time when sugar was exotic and expensive and carrots were a cheap, alternate way to sweeten a cake.
-Sugar may not be exotic today, but carrots do have a high sugar content and more so, the ability to keep a cake moist.
+Sugar may not be exotic today, but carrots do have a high sugar content and, more so, the ability to keep a cake moist.
 I go for a carrot cake that is heavy on the carrots.
 Why have false advertising?
 Instead, pile in plenty of carrots and just enough sugar to complement but not overpower the flavor.

 At this point, carrot cake is like a cult classic, with a group of followers that absolutely love it.
 And with good reason.
 What’s not to love?